ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/named-time-series-values.dotnet.markdown

 #### Examples

-{NOTE: }

-In this example, we define a StockPrice type and use it when appending StockPrice entries.
+* In this example, we define a StockPrice type and use it when appending StockPrice entries.
   {CODE Custom-Data-Type-1@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
   {CODE timeseries_region_Append-Named-Values-2@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-{NOTE/}
-{NOTE: }

-In this example, we get StockPrice values by name and check whether a stock's closing-time prices are ascending over time.
+* In this example, we get StockPrice values by name and check whether a stock's closing-time prices are ascending over time.
   {CODE timeseries_region_Get-Named-Values@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-{NOTE/}
-{NOTE: }

-In this query, we use the custom StockPrice type so we can address trade Volume by name.
+* In this query, we use the custom StockPrice type so we can address trade Volume by name.
   {CODE-TABS}
 {CODE-TAB:csharp:Query timeseries_region_Named-Values-Query@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
 {CODE-TAB-BLOCK:sql:RQL}
 from "companies" as c